 You can skip issuing the request by disabling it.

 Every requests has one of two concurrency states: parallel or sequential.
-Requests sent in parallel are sent at the same time while sequential requests are send individually.
+Requests sent in parallel are sent at the same time, while subsequent requests are sent individually.
 StresStimulus automatically determines a request's concurrency state using factors such as response code and Content-type.
 You can override the default request concurrency state by setting the Concurrency mode property to Parallel or Sequential.

 Setting the concurrency mode to parallel may break parameter or cookie correlation.
 It is the user's responsibility to make sure that all responses that have data needed for subsequent requests be send sequentially.